7.3. The Gram-Schmidt process#

 We compute \(R = Q^TA\)

-and see that this is indeed an upper triangular matrix (with positive diagonal entries).
+and see that this is indeed an upper-triangular matrix (with positive diagonal entries).

 You may check for yourself that \(QR = A\).

-Warning: the columns of \(Q\) being orthonormal is equivalent to \(Q^TQ = I\).
+The columns of \(Q\) being orthonormal is equivalent to \(Q^TQ = I\).
 However, in the case where \(Q\) is not a square matrix, this does not imply that \(QQ^T = I\).

 7.3.4.
-Grasple Exercises#
+Grasple exercises#

 Grasple Exercise 7.3.3